Richard Fletcher (conductor): Career

 Since then he has conducted many orchestras, opera and dance companies throughout the United States, Europe, and South America.
 His work received positive reviews from The New York Times and La Nazione of Florence Italy.

-In North America he has conducted the New York Philharmonic, Pittsburgh Symphony, New York City Opera, New York City Ballet, Vancouver Symphony, Houston Symphony, Rochester Philharmonic, Buffalo Philharmonic, Syracuse Symphony, Juilliard Orchestra, and the Music Today Ensemble of New York, among others.
+In North America he has conducted the New York Philharmonic, Pittsburgh Symphony, New York City Opera, New York City Ballet, Vancouver Symphony, Houston Symphony, Rochester Philharmonic, Buffalo Philharmonic, Syracuse Symphony, Juilliard Orchestra, and the Music Today Ensemble of New York.

 Fletcher has also conducted the Hamburg State Opera, the Royal Danish Theater in Copenhagen, the Helsinki Philharmonic, Maggio Musicale in Florence, Staatstheater Darmstadt, Staatstheater Nürnberg, Staatstheater Hagen, Staatsorchester Rheinische Philharmonie in Koblenz, Germany, Jerusalem Symphony, Spanish Radio & Television Orchestra (RTVE) Madrid, Orchestra of Castille and Leon in Valladolid, "George Enescu" Philharmonic Orchestra Bucharest, Irish Radio Orchestra Dublin, São Paulo State Symphony, and the Silesian State Philharmonic, in Poland.

-Fletcher has been the Principal Conductor of the Bremerhaven State Opera (Germany) since 2009, where he has conducted Puccini's Turandot and Tosca, Mozart's Le nozze di Figaro and Cosi fan Tutte, Kurt Weill's The Silverlake, Verdi's Nabucco and Un giorno di Regno, and Donizetti's Lucrezia Borgia.

-Fletcher has taught at the Juilliard School, the New England Conservatory of Music, and the USC Thornton School of Music.
+Fletcher has been the Principal Conductor of the Bremerhaven State Opera (Germany) since 2009.
+He has taught at the Juilliard School, the New England Conservatory of Music, and the USC Thornton School of Music.
 He has also composed music for independent films.